pelican-plugins/pandoc-reader/README.md

 PANDOC_EXECUTABLE_PATH = /path/to/my/pandoc
 ```

-This setting is useful in cases where the `pandoc` executable from your hosting provider is not recent enough, and you may need to install a version of Pandoc—compatible with this plugin—in a non-standard location.
+This setting is useful in cases where the `pandoc` executable from your hosting provider is not recent enough, and you may need to install a version of Pandoc-compatible with this plugin—in a non-standard location.

 Contributing
 ------------